-The average price of the billable tests we delivered decreased from \$1,200 in the first quarter of 2017 to \$1,007 in the first quarter of 2018.
-We believe this decrease was due to (i) the mix of tests we delivered in these periods, including more sequencing as a service research tests and other lower price-point tests in the first quarter of 2018, (ii) our reduction of prices for certain of our tests due to general price degradation for genetic tests and other competitive factors, and (iii) the mix of customers ordering tests in these periods, which may order tests at different rates depending on the arrangements we have negotiated with them, and for which we may recognize different amounts of revenue at different times in the delivery and payment process based on the impact of our revenue recognition policy on, and differing collectability rates among, various customer groups.
+The average price of the billable tests we delivered decreased from \$1,198 in the three months ended June 30, 2017 to \$947 in the three months ended June 30, 2018 and from \$1,199 in the six months ended June 30, 2017 to \$974 in the six months ended June 30, 2018.
+We believe this decrease was due to (i) the mix of tests we delivered in these periods, including more sequencing as a service research tests and other lower price-point tests in the three and six months ended June 30, 2018, (ii) our reduction of prices for certain of our tests due to general price degradation for genetic tests and other competitive factors during the three and six months ended June 30, 2018, and (iii) the mix of customers ordering tests in these periods, which may order tests at different rates depending on the arrangements we have negotiated with them, and for which we may recognize different amounts of revenue at different times in the delivery and payment process based on the impact of our revenue recognition policy on, and differing collectability rates among, various customer groups.

-Revenue from non-U.S. sources decreased \$1.1 million, or 34% from \$3.2 million in the first quarter of 2017 to \$2.1 million in the first quarter of 2018.
-The decrease in revenue from non-U.S. sources was primarily due to decreased sales to customers in the PRC, which decreased by \$1.5 million, partially offset by increased sales to customers in other countries, which increased by \$524,000.
-The decrease in sales to customers in the PRC was attributable to decreased sales to two customers that contributed a significant portion (collectively, 29%) of our revenue in the first quarter of 2017, but ordered no tests and generated no revenue to us in the first quarter of 2018; going forward, we do not expect meaningful revenue from these two customers.
+Revenue from non-U.S. sources decreased \$253,000, or 11% from \$2.4 million in the three months ended June 30, 2017 to \$2.1 million in the three months ended June 30, 2018, and decreased approximately \$1.3 million, or 24%, from \$5.6 million in the six months ended June 30, 2017 to \$4.2 million in the six months ended June 30, 2018.
+The decrease in revenue from non-U.S. sources was primarily due to decreased sales to customers in the PRC, which decreased by \$497,000 and \$2.0 million for the three and six months ended June 30, 2018, respectively, partially offset by increased sales to customers in other countries, which increased by \$322,000 and \$847,000 in the three and six months ended June 30, 2018, respectively.
+The decrease in sales to customers in the PRC was attributable to decreased sales to two customers that contributed a significant portion of our revenue in the three and six months ended June 30, 2017, collectively, 11% and 21%, respectively, but ordered no tests and generated no revenue to us in the three or six months ended June 30, 2018; going forward, we do not expect meaningful revenue from these two customers.

-The number of billable tests we delivered increased 199, from 4,422 in the first quarter of 2017 to 4,621 in the first quarter of 2018.
-We believe this increase was primarily attributable to the expansion of our test menu, including primarily the introduction of our Beacon carrier screening panel tests in the third quarter of 2017, an increase in sales to certain of our existing customers and an increase in sequencing as a service test orders, combined with growth in the genetic testing market and increased physician awareness and acceptance of genetic tests generally, partially offset by fewer new customers due in part to the time and effort required to convert customers from other laboratories.
+The number of billable tests we delivered increased 1,829, from 3,871 in the three months ended June 30, 2017 to 5,700 in the three months ended June 30, 2018, and increased 2,028, from 8,293 in the six months ended June 30, 2017 to 10,321 in the six months ended June 30, 2018.
+We believe this increase was primarily attributable to the expansion of our test menu, including the introduction of our Beacon carrier screening panel tests in the third quarter of 2017, an increase in sales to certain of our existing customers and an increase in sequencing as a service test orders, combined with growth in the genetic testing market and increased physician awareness and acceptance of genetic tests generally.

-In the first quarter of 2018, when customers under common control or otherwise affiliated with each other are aggregated, one group of affiliated customers contributed 13% of our total revenue.
+In the three and six months ended June 30, 2018, when customers who, to our knowledge, are under common control or otherwise affiliated with each other are aggregated, one group of affiliated customers contributed 13% of our total revenue.